Maasai people: Influences from the outside world

-A traditional pastoral lifestyle has become increasingly difficult due to outside influences of the modern world.
-Garrett Hardin's article, outlining the "tragedy of the commons", as well as Melville Herskovits' "cattle complex" helped to influence ecologists and policymakers about the harm Maasai pastoralists were causing to savannah rangelands.
-This concept was later contested by some anthropologists but is still deeply ingrained in the minds of ecologists and Tanzanian officials.
-This influenced British colonial policymakers in 1951 to remove all Maasai from the Serengeti National Park and relegate them to areas in and around the Ngorongoro Conservation Area (NCA).
-The plan for the NCA was to put Maasai interests above all else, but this promise was never met.
-The spread of HIV was rampant.
+A traditional pastoral lifestyle has become increasingly difficult due to modern outside influences.
+Garrett Hardin's article outlining the "tragedy of the commons", as well as Melville Herskovits' "cattle complex" influenced ecologists and policymakers about the harm Maasai pastoralists were causing to savannah rangelands.
+This was later contested by some anthropologists.
+British colonial policymakers in 1951 removed all Maasai from the Serengeti National Park and relegated them to areas in and around the Ngorongoro Conservation Area (NCA).

-Due to an increase in the Maasai population, loss of cattle populations to disease, and lack of available rangelands because of new park boundaries and the incursion of settlements and farms by other tribes (this is also the chief reason for the decline in wildlife-habitat loss, with the second being poaching), the Maasai were forced to develop new ways of sustaining themselves.
+Due to an increasing population, loss of cattle due to disease, and lack of available rangelands because of new park boundaries and competition from other tribes, the Maasai were forced to develop new ways of sustaining themselves.
 Many Maasai began to cultivate maize and other crops to get by, a practice that was culturally viewed negatively.
-Cultivation was first introduced to the Maasai by displaced WaArusha and WaMeru women who were married to Maasai men; subsequent generations practised a mixed livelihood.
-To further complicate their situation, in 1975 the Ngorongoro Conservation Area banned cultivation practices.
-To survive they are forced to participate in Tanzania's monetary economy.
-They have to sell their animals and traditional medicines to buy food.
-The ban on cultivation was lifted in 1992 and cultivation has again become an important part of Maasai livelihood.
-Park boundaries and land privatisation has continued to limit grazing area for the Maasai and have forced them to change considerably.
+Cultivation was first introduced to the Maasai by displaced WaArusha and WaMeru women who married Maasai men.

+In 1975, the Ngorongoro Conservation Area banned cultivation, forcing the tribe to participate in Tanzania's economy.
+They have to sell animals and traditional medicines to buy food.
+The ban on cultivation was lifted in 1992 and cultivation became an important part of Maasai livelihood once more.
+Park boundaries and land privatisation has continued to limit the Maasai livestock's grazing area.

-Over the years, many projects have begun to help Maasai tribal leaders find ways to preserve their traditions while also balancing the education needs of their children for the modern world.
+Throughout the years, various projects have attempted to help the Maasai people.
+These projects help find ways to preserve Maasai traditions while also encouraging modern education for their children.

-The emerging forms of employment among the Maasai people include farming, business (selling traditional medicine, running restaurants/shops, buying and selling minerals, selling milk and milk products by women, embroideries), and wage employment (as security guards/watchmen, waiters, tourist guides), and others who are engaged in the public and private sectors.
+Emerging employment among the Maasai people include farming, business, and wage employment in both the public and private sectors.

-Many Maasai have moved away from the nomadic life to positions in commerce and government.
+Many Maasai have also moved away from the nomadic life to positions in commerce and government.